KevLuo/OpenSet_ReciprocalPoints/README.md

 # OpenSet_ReciprocalPoints
-Open-source, Implementation of the published ECCV '20 paper on reciprocal points for open-set recognition.
+Open-source, re-implementation of the published ECCV '20 paper on reciprocal points for open-set recognition.

+All credit for the paper goes to the authors.
+Paper can be found here: https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123480511.pdf.